RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

 ## Future Work
 After completing the structural analysis of 2023, the project will expand to time-series analysis using historical TSA data.

+## Key Findings
+- Accommodation services represent the largest component of tourism consumption.
+- Food and beverage services also account for a large share of tourism demand.
+- Passenger transportation services, including air and railway transport, are major contributors.

+Overall, tourism spending in Japan is strongly concentrated in three sectors: accommodation, food services, and transportation.

+Additional analysis compares inbound tourism expenditure and domestic tourism expenditure across tourism-related products.

+The results show that domestic tourism accounts for the majority of tourism consumption in Japan.
+However, inbound tourism plays an important role in Food and beverage serving and Accommodation sectors.